aoenw/Hundred-Days/README.md

 ## Installation

 ## Guide & Tutorial
 *Hundred Days* is a total conversion mod and contains a lot of mechanisms that may seem far from the original game.
-It is advised to visit the [wiki](#) to browse the mod's full documentation and understand how everything works.
+It is advised to visit the [wiki](https://github.com/aoenw/Hundred-Days/wiki) to browse the mod's full documentation and understand how everything works.

 ## Bugs & Troubleshooting
-If something seems unclear, please visit the [FAQ & troubleshooting section](#) of the wiki to see if your problem is not already known.
+If something seems unclear, please visit the [FAQ & troubleshooting section](https://github.com/aoenw/Hundred-Days/wiki/FAQ-&-Troubleshooting) of the wiki to see if your problem is not already known.

-If you find any bugs or if your problem remains unsolved, feel free to register an [issue](https://github.com/aoenw/Hundred-Days/issues) on this repository so we can fix it.
+If you find any bugs or if your problem remains unsolved, feel free to file an [issue](https://github.com/aoenw/Hundred-Days/issues) on this repository so we can fix it together.

 ## Disclaimer
 The intention of this mod is not and never will be to earn money and is offered freely to everyone.
 This said, the following things have to been clearly stated: